MFAA

 • advocacy: championing the interests of the finance broking industry with policymakers and stakeholders to promote positive industry changes

-• professional development and education: providing educational opportunities and professional development through events and the MFAA Learning Hub
+• professional development and education: providing educational opportunities and professional development through events, the MFAA Learning Hub and the Mortgage Finance Professional Australia (MFPA) designation for experienced MFAA Accredited Brokers

-• events: organizing local and national forums, educational events, and the State and National Excellence Awards program
+• events: organising local forums, educational events, annual national conferences, and the State and National Excellence Awards program

-• research: publishing industry research, including the flagship industry intelligence service report, to offer insights into broker demographics, performance, and preferences
+• research: publishing industry research, including the flagship Industry Intelligence Service reports and the Value of Mortgage and Finance Broking reports, to offer insights into broker demographics, performance, and preferences

 Culture at MFAA

 The MFAA fosters a culture of inclusivity, professionalism, and community engagement within the broker communities and the broader public.
-It emphasizes corporate governance, recognising esteemed members for their industry contributions.
-The MFAA also partners with organisations to expand brand presence and service offerings.
+It emphasises corporate governance, high industry standards, and recognises esteemed members for their industry contributions.
+The MFAA also partners with organisations to expand service offerings and boost industry advocacy in areas of mutual interest.

 About MFAA CEO Anja Pannek